computermadscientist/network_device_discovery/README.md

 # Network Device Discovery
 A Python script for discovering devices on the local network using ARP, UPNP.

-Currently this script only works on Windows.
+Currently this script works for Windows, WSL and Linux.

 *Code formatters: Black, isort*